STORM-IRIT/Radium-Engine/doc/basics/vs.md

 you also need to define environment variables that point to the various dlls used by Radium components that will be used on the per-target `launch.vs.json` configuration file.
 Note that it is recommended to compile or install glfw as a static library, the example below assume that.

-For instance, with directory structure for externals as defined in \ref dependenciesmanagement, the configuration is
+For instance, with directory structure for externals as defined above the configuration is

 ~~~{.json}
 {